SCHOOL YEAR starting August 24, 2015:

 How do I make an appointment at the Health Center?

-The Health Center will be open Monday through Friday, 9 a.m. to 6 p.m.
-The Health Center will use an open access system, making it easier for students to schedule same-day appointments.
-Students are encouraged to call the Health Center at (781) 736-3677 to schedule their same-day appointment.
-Although scheduling appointments in advance is possible, most appointments will be same-day scheduling.
+The Health Center is open Monday through Friday, 9 a.m. to 6 p.m. when school is in session.
+Students should call the Health Center at (781) 736-3677 to schedule their appointment.
+Although scheduling appointments in advance is preferred, many appointments can be same-day scheduled.
+Please call early if you have a limited schedule to assure a convenient time can be arranged.
 The clinical staff will continue to see emergencies on a walk-in basis, as they have in the past.